wmk1/toll-road-blockchain-system/README.md

 * the regulator collects no fees.
 * a type of `0` denotes an unregistered vehicle.
 * for mnemonics only, you can assign type `1` for motorbikes, `2` for cars and `3` for lorries.
+* the latest type is the valid type, even if the regulator changed the type after the vehicle entered a road system.

 ### `TollBoothOperator`